xmos/lib_spi/lib_spi/doc/rst/spi.rst

 SPI modes
 .........

-The data sample points for SPI are defined by the clock ploarity (CPOL) and clock phase (CPHA) parameters.
+The data sample points for SPI are defined by the clock polarity (CPOL) and clock phase (CPHA) parameters.
 SPI clock polarity may be inverted or non-inverted by the CPOL and the CPHA parameter is used to shift the sampling phase.
 The following for sections illustrate the MISO and MOSI data lines relative to the clock.
 The timings are given by: